dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

 We have tested with FileZilla, which has easy installation and configuration, but also allows multiple-level directory paths to be created in a single command, e.g., MKDIR a/b/c where none of a, b or c exist before the command is given.
-This is not the behavior of ProFTPd, this FileZilla behavior masked a bug in testing of FTP_Upload until this was understood.
+This is not the behavior of ProFTPd, and this FileZilla behavior masked a bug in testing of FTP_Upload until this was understood.

-You will need to have an account set up on the local FTP server for the test code to uses that has the same user name and password as are configured in `test.conf`.
+You will need to have an account set up on the local FTP server for the test code to use that has the same user name and password as are configured in `test.conf`.
 Both the account under which the tests are being run, and the testing account on the local test FTP server must have all permissions on the `ftp_testing_dir`